 An Ongoing, Record-By-Record Process

 The open meetings law does not create specific timelines for releasing minutes and general accounts, but many jurisdictions have established a regular, on-going process for determining what is sealed and what is open for public inspection.
-The responsibility for this decision rests with the governing board of the public body, but is sometimes delegated, as noted in my earlier blog post.
+The responsibility for this decision rests with the governing board of the public body, but is sometimes delegated, as noted in this blog post.
 In many cases, the issue comes up in response to a specific request.
 The considerations described here, along with the analysis in the public records book, should provide useful guidance in this process.

 Want to learn more about minutes of closed sessions and the attorney-client exceptions to the public records law?
 Consider registering for this upcoming School of Government webinar, the last in our series on public records law in North Carolina: